andysmitharng/andrewSmithCS499/index.md

      I have learned a lot as I worked through my Computer Science program.
 Some of my education came from course work, some of it came from working on  my own projects.
 When I first decided to major in Computer Science, I wasn’t really sure what I ultimately wanted to do.
-As I started to develop basic programs, work with databases, and create application on both the back and front end, I was able to develop an idea of my strengths, weaknesses, and interest.
+As I started to develop basic programs, work with databases, and create application on both the back and front end, I was able to develop an idea of my strengths, weaknesses, and interests.
 I found that using creative problem solving, through the backend development of applications, was what I enjoyed the most.
 Having spent most of my adult life in the military, adding in a team environment really allowed me to excel.
 By working with others, both in class and outside of it, I was able to increase my skill set in software design, databases, algorithms, and security.
 This all really came together while working with Amazon Web Services (AWS).